Christchurch Town Hall

 The Christchurch Town Hall, since 2007 formally known as the Christchurch Town Hall of the Performing Arts, opened in 1972, is Christchurch, New Zealand's premier performing arts centre.
 It is located in the central city on the banks of the Avon River overlooking Victoria Square, opposite the former location of the demolished Christchurch Convention Centre.
 Due to significant damage sustained during the February 2011 Christchurch earthquake, it was closed until 2019.
 Council staff initially recommended demolition of all but the main auditorium, but at a meeting in November 2012, councillors voted to rebuild the entire hall.
 In 2020, the town hall was registered as a Category I heritage building.
+The venue is owned and managed by Venues Ōtautahi, a Christchurch City Council-owned events and venues company.

 History

 The first Town Hall in Christchurch was built on the corner of Hereford Street and Cathedral Square, from where one would look down Sumner Road (since renamed High Street).
 The verandah was used as hustings for elections.

 In 1920, there were discussions in Christchurch about a suitable site for a town hall.
 The Canterbury Progress League considered the options and a site between Colombo Street, Kilmore Street, and the Avon River was favoured.
 The city's leading architects were asked for their opinion and they all concurred that of the various options, this site was superior.
 The architect Cecil Wood followed up in writing with the then-mayor, Henry Thacker, suggesting that the site under consideration should be extended to the north by closing Kilmore Street.
 This is the site that was eventually chosen for the town hall (south of Kilmore) and the Christchurch Convention Centre (north of Kilmore), but with the street kept open.
 (Note: The source states that Wood wrote to Mayor Thacker on 17 November 1929, but this is clearly wrong as Thacker was mayor from 1919 to 1923.)